mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 `NoiseTagging` is also *your* main gateway to using the framework.
 You use it to define which controls should flicker, to provide  the user with UI to setup brain control, to customize noise tagging settings, etcetera.

+**Important**: Noise tags are being displayed using a `CADisplayLink`.
+When running in debug, this may lead to sub-optimal frame timing (assuming Xcode's default build settings for debugging are used).
+Therefore we recommend to use a release configuration whenever using brain-control.

 ### Settings